MoaidHathot/Shubbak/README.md

 ## What makes Shubbak different

-Here's the short list of things I built Shubbak *for*.
-Everything else it does, GlazeWM and komorebi mostly do too.
+I created Shubbak after being a heavy user of window tiling managers on Windows, aiming to keep the features I liked and improve the aspects that didn’t work well for me in other tiling managers for Windows, in all aspects: architecture, implementation, and features.

 ### The config file talks back

-Most window manager configs fail silently.
-You press the key, nothing happens, and you go hunting.
+Instead of failing silently: you press the key, nothing happens, and you go hunting.
 Shubbak reads the whole file up front and tells you exactly where you went wrong, with a line, a column and a caret: